Medium Deep Dives

 Encaustic paintings are distinctive:

-Surface quality.
 The finish can range from smooth and polished to heavily textured.
 Some encaustic looks almost like glass; other works are deeply sculptural.
+Because wax is translucent, you can see multiple layers at once -- colors look like they come from inside the painting rather than sitting on top.

-Texture.
-Artists can embed objects, scratch lines, build up ridges, or create perfectly smooth fields.
-The physical dimension is part of the work.
+Artists embed objects, scratch lines, build up ridges, or create perfectly smooth fields.
+The panels often have thick, wax-covered edges that become part of the piece.

 Common Techniques